dymodi/dymodi.github.io/research-test.md

 	<img src="/assets/images/Research/virtual-beacon-deployment.png" alt="VALID System" style="float: left; width: 20em;">
 </p>
 <p>We explore to use merchants’ smartphones under their consent as a virtual infrastructure to design, build, deploy, and operate VALID, a Bluetooth-based indoor status detection system, from in-lab conception to nationwide operation.</p>
-<p>During its full nationwide operation (2018/12- 2021/01), VALID consists of virtual devices at 3 million shops and restaurants, to infer and influence 1 million couriers’ behavior, and assist the scheduling of 3.9 billion orders for 186 million customers.</p>
-<p>We also share the lessons we learned about system evolution, reliabilty, and human-system synergy in the wild.</p>
+<p>During its full nationwide operation (2018/12- 2021/01), VALID consists of virtual devices at 3 million shops and restaurants, to infer and influence 1 million couriers’ behavior, and assist the scheduling of 3.9 billion orders for 186 million customers.
+We also share the lessons we learned about system evolution, reliabilty, and human-system synergy in the wild.</p>

 [[PDF](https://dl.acm.org/doi/pdf/10.1145/3452296.3472911)], [[Dataset]](https://tianchi.aliyun.com/dataset/dataDetail?dataId=103969)